Plugins for Your Church

 Podcasting

 Most churches use email newsletters as a means to communicate.
-While there are many companies out there you can use, I really like MailChimp.
+While there are many companies out there you can use, I really like Mailchimp.
 They provide a great set of tools that are constantly being improved.
 They have great looking templates, or you can create your own.
-Plus the best part is their mailing list is free for up to 500 users and 6 email campaigns per month.
+Plus, the best part is their mailing list is free for up to 2,000 users and 10,000 emails sent per month.
 For many churches that will be all they need.
 Plus if you exceed that amount, their prices are more than competitive.
-They also provide another great plugin called Analytics360 that provides an great view on your Google Analytics data that charts how your email campaigns and posts affect your traffic.
-You can download Analytics 360here and MailChimp’s sign up here.
+You can download Mailchimp’s plugin here.
+If you’re looking to use a newsletter system that is made for WordPress and lets you connect APIs like MailGun, Amazon SES, and more, or use any SMTP, or local mail (your own hosting’s email system), then check out Tribulant Newsletters.

 Google Analyticator